-He was instrumental in the building of the Hebrew University campuses at Givat Ram and Mount Scopus, the Malka Mall area, Teddy Stadium, the Tisch Family Zoological Gardens and Beit Halochem – Soldiers’ House in the southwest part of the city as well as the Hinnom Valley, the municipal complex and the industrial park at Givat Shaul.
+He was instrumental in the building of the Hebrew University campuses at Givat Ram and Mount Scopus, the Malha Mall area, Teddy Stadium, the Tisch Family Zoological Gardens and Beit Halochem – Soldiers’ House in the southwest part of the city, as well as the Cinematheque area, Hinnom Valley, the Municipal Complex and the Industrial Park in Givat Shaul.
 Dan dedicated the last years of his life in particular to the Kiryat Haleom project, the YMCA and the Yad Vashem campus.

-• As an engineering consultant for Hebrew University;
+- As an engineering consultant for the Hebrew University;

-• As a supporter of Hebrew University and the Israel Museum and a member of environmental organizations;
+- As a supporter of the Hebrew University and the Israel Museum, and a member of environmental organizations;

-• A member of the Technion Seekers Association, the 100 Club, the Kortorion at the Technion, the Technion Supporters Organization and the Technion Alumni Association.
+- A member of the Israel Friends of Technion, the Board of Governors of the Technion, the Board of Governors of the Technion and the Technion Alumni Association.

 He planned hundreds of projects in the city and brought them to fruition.